About the IHC Board

 We have eight Board Members including our Chief Executive who is a non-voting member.

-Tony Shaw, Lynne Lane, Barbara Rocco and Suzanne Win are also members of the IDEA Services Board.
+Tony Shaw, Barbara Rocco and Suzanne Win are also members of the IDEA Services Board.
 The IDEA Services Board meets before each IHC Board meeting and is chaired by Suzanne Win.

 Chair Tony Shaw

 Tony has had a long history with IHC, originally at local level and then at national level.
 He was reappointed to the IHC Board in September 2019 and elected Chair in February 2020, having previously been on the Board from 1998 to November 2005, and IHC New Zealand President from 2002 to 2005.
 He is an IHC New Zealand Life Member.

 Tony was a partner in the Timaru law firm Timpany Walton for almost 40 years and is a director of several private companies.
 He has a broad experience in community and volunteer organisations, often in the role of chairperson.

 Ralph has been in the role of IHC Chief Executive since 2002 and is an IHC Board member (non-voting).
 He has been a director of IHC’s subsidiary companies including IDEA Services and Accessible Properties and was an IHC appointed Trustee to the IHC Foundation.
 He is a Chartered Accountant and Fellow of Chartered Accountants Australia and New Zealand.
 Ralph has held many directorships including for Workability International, as a Trustee of the Donald Beasley Institute and as the Treasurer and Secretary General of Inclusion International.
 He has been honoured with Life Membership of Inclusion International.
 Ralph’s career has included finance and accounting roles in the commercial sector and with Ernst and Young.